Installing the Anaconda Python distribution

 gurobi package from this channel.

-From a terminal window issue the following command to add the Gurobi channel to your default search list
+From an Anaconda terminal issue the following command to add the Gurobi channel to your default search list

 Now issue the following command to install the Gurobi package